MandyHe/CA06/README.md

 # What question are we trying to answer?

-Given a movies data set, what are the 5 most similar movies to a movie query?
+Given a movie dataset, what are the 5 most similar movies to a movie query?

 # The project objective

-Building a movie recommendation to help users find similar movies when they type in one movie's name.
+Building a movie recommendation system to help users find similar movies when they type in one movie's name.

 # Dataset